arkq/bluez-alsa/doc/bluealsad.8.rst

 When native volume control is enabled, then the remote device may also modify the volume level after this initial setting.
-Mute and soft-volume are implemented locally by the **bluealsa** daemon and cannot be modified by the remote device.
+Mute and soft-volume are implemented locally by the **bluealsad** daemon and cannot be modified by the remote device.

-Note that **bluealsa** relies on support from BlueZ to implement native volume control for A2DP using AVRCP, and BlueZ has not always provided robust support here.
+Note that **bluealsad** relies on support from BlueZ to implement native volume control for A2DP using AVRCP, and BlueZ has not always provided robust support here.
 It is recommended to use BlueZ release 5.65 or later to be certain that native A2DP volume control will always be available with those devices which